rudolfix/platform-frontend/packages/wallet/storybook/README.md

 # React native Storybook

 Storybook for react native is a RN View component that can be embedded anywhere in your RN application, e.g. on a tab or within an admin screen.
+Storybook can be run in two ways:

-Storybook mode is triggered by STORYBOOK_RUN=1 environment variable.
-This variable will be picked up by react-native-config package from .storybook-config file.
+- by setting STORYBOOK_RUN=1 environment variable.
+(This variable will be picked up by react-native-config package from .env.storybook file.)
+- by toggling storybook mode in react-native in-app developer menu

 ## Running storybook